-This Sautéed Mushrooms and Onions recipe is super flavorful and simple to make.
+This Sautéed Mushrooms and Onions recipe is super flavorful, healthy, and simple to make.
 Serve this crowd-pleasing recipe as a side dish, with a steak or on a burger.
 Learn how to make homemade sautéed mushrooms and onions with this quick and easy recipe.

-This Sautéed Mushrooms and Onions recipe is a tasty, savory side dish you can whip up in about 10 minutes.
+This easy Sautéed Mushrooms and Onions recipe is a tasty, savory side dish you can whip up in about 10 minutes.
 In this recipe, white button mushrooms are sautéed with a bit of olive oil, butter, onion, thyme, Worcestershire and soy sauce to make a well-seasoned, palate-pleasing dish.

 Mushrooms carry a lot of moisture and in order to cook properly, they have to release their liquid.
 In this recipe, the moisture is drawn from the mushrooms by applying heat and then evaporated.
 This cooking technique leaves the mushrooms perfectly browned, slightly reduced in size and tender.

 Health Benefits of Mushrooms